Survival in the Highlands “The Island”

 Duration: 5 days

-The adventure begins at 5pm with a chance to meet your course leaders and fellow enrollees, and to ensure you have all the items on the Kit List.
-We will then move over rugged terrain by 4×4 vehicles to the Academy’s wilderness base camp.
+The adventure begins at 1500 with a chance to meet your course leaders and fellow participants, and to ensure you have all the items on the Kit List.
+We then move over rugged terrain by 4×4 vehicles to the Academy’s wilderness base camp situated in the heart of the Highlands.
 On arrival you will receive a safety brief, course brief and outline.
 You will then be issued with your personal training equipment and basic food rations.
+After that, there is no time to waste as we head straight in to some basic survival skills training.
+First up is a session on Bears priorities of survival followed by survival knife skills.
+The team will treat you day one to an Alpine style hut dinner and after that its heads down…..

 Please note – all activities are weather dependent.